 You can read about more show and printer settings here:

-Please note that you need the professional or expert edition to send the document to a normal printer.
+Please note that you need the expert edition to send the document to a normal printer.